Drinking electrolytes helps me with my long COVID symptoms.

 Pedialyte

 Pedialyte is readily available at my grocery store.
 During the hot summer (before long COVID), the premixed version really helped me feel better after working outside.
-The premixed version has to be consumed within 48 hours of opening, which is a pain.
+The premixed version has to be refrigerated and consumed within 48 hours of opening.

 There is a powdered version, but I haven’t tried that.